smahe/Hackernews/README.md

 Hackernews
 version : 0.0.1
 ###What is this repo for ? ###
-The repo stores artilce url and rating in monodb.
+The repo stores artilce url and rating in mongodb.
-This is try using node.js and mongodb.
+This is an experimental project to learn node.js and mongodb.
 Node.js runs on localhost waiting for requests.
 Sends json array containing top articles from HackerNews homepage.
 ###Required###